vitalikp/firefox1/browser/docs/DirectoryLinksProvider.rst

 none of the following optional values:

-- ``id`` - id that was provided as part of the downloaded link object (for all types of links: directory, suggested, enhanced); not present if the tile was created from user behavior, e.g., visiting pages
+- ``id`` - id that was provided as part of the downloaded link object (for all types of links: directory, suggested); not present if the tile was created from user behavior, e.g., visiting pages
 - ``past_impressions`` - number of impressions (new tab "views") a suggested tile was shown before it was clicked, pinned or blocked.
 Where the "total"